This post contains a few referral links, noted with a *

 Know your factories.
 Know your costs.
 Always ask why.

-Companies concerned with transparency are ready and willing to share information about their factories, production standards, costs, raw materials, and corporate structure.
+But the best case scenario is that companies concerned with transparency are ready and willing to share information about their factories, production standards, costs, raw materials, and corporate structure.
 They do an unusually good job at answering tough questions because their employees are trained to know the answers.
 And they’re prepared to make changes if they don’t live up to consumer (or their own) expectations.

 In the words of Happy Cow, Vegan fashion is: